 Above all else, the admissions officers reviewing your transcripts will want to see that you've challenged yourself.
 To be considered for first-year admission, you should be enrolled in a college preparatory course of study or equivalent homeschool environment.

 - Two to three years of foreign language(s).

-Most applicants have taken on honors, advanced placement or international baccalaureate-level course work.
-There's no minimum GPA for admission to Brandeis, but more than three-quarters of our accepted students graduate in the top 10% of their high school class.
+Most applicants have taken honors, advanced placement or international baccalaureate-level coursework when available at their school.
+There's no minimum GPA for admission to Brandeis, but more than three-quarters of our accepted students graduate in the top 20% of their high school class.

 Beyond the Classroom

 Academic ability is an important factor in our admissions process, but your life outside the classroom matters, too.
-Your personal essay and letters of recommendation allow us to better understand your unique passions and perspectives, and give us a fuller picture of how you might contribute to the Brandeis community.
-In the course of our review, we look for indicators that align with the university's mission: to prepare active citizens who care deeply about improving the world.
+In the course of our review, we look for how your interests, activities and passions align with the university's mission: to prepare active citizens who care deeply about improving the world.
 No one student can encompass all the diverse and unique traits that make up our student body.
 However, a few of the qualities we use to evaluate applicants are:

 One of the most popular questions we get from prospective students is, “How would you describe a Brandeis student?”
 While there is no one characteristic we can point to, all students demonstrate critical thinking, community engagement and perseverance to varying degrees during their times on campus.
-Ultimately, it's the sum of all those things — the backgrounds, the identities and the ideals our students bring to Brandeis — that create the rich community and intellectual curiosity that are the hallmarks of our institution.
+Ultimately, it's the sum of many things — the backgrounds, identities and ideals our students bring to Brandeis — that create the rich community and intellectual curiosity that are the hallmarks of our institution.

 We look forward to getting to know you.